-{\it Introduction:}~~ Lattice Quantum Chromodynamics, which discretizes space into four dimensional hypercubic lattice and perform the calculation in a given finite volume, is a foundational computational framework for studying strong interaction.
+{\it1.
+Introduction.}~~ Lattice quantum chromodynamics, which discretizes space into a four-dimensional hypercubic lattice and performs the calculations in a given finite volume, is a foundational computational framework for studying strong interactions.
 It predicts not only the spectrum of conventional hadrons but also reveals the existence of exotic hadronic states.
-Especially, it provides precise calculations for near-threshold states recently, taking the double charm tetraquark as an example~\cite{Padmanath:2022cvl,Chen:2022vpo,Lyu:2023xro}.
-To extract physical observables from lattice calculations, finite-volume extrapolation is essential.
-However, the presence of long-range interactions presents significant challenges, as they invalidate key assumptions underlying standard approaches, most notably the L\"{u}scher formula~\cite{Luscher:1986pf}.
-When light particles mediate forces between scattering states, conventional methods may fail, leading to uncontrolled systematic uncertainties.
-Addressing these issues is crucial for reliable lattice analyses, particularly in systems where long-range effects play a dominant role, such as one-pion exchange in nucleon-nucleon scattering and the effects of light-meson exchange in the $D^*D$ system~\cite{Meng:2023bmz}.
-Recent theoretical studies~\cite{Bubna:2024izx,Dawid:2024dgy,Romero-Lopez:2020rdq,Iritani:2018vfn} try to solve this problem by either modifying L\"uscher formula numerically, but without explicit formula as simple as that for the short-range interaction~\cite{Luscher:1985dn}, or performing quantization conditions using plane wave basis~\cite{Meng:2021uhz}.
-Moreover, understanding finite-volume effects in two-body systems with long-range interactions is a necessary step toward addressing similar challenges in three-body systems.
+In particular, it has recently provided precise calculations for near-threshold states, taking the double charm tetraquark as an example.~\cite{Padmanath:2022cvl,Chen:2022vpo,Lyu:2023xro} To extract physical observables from lattice calculations, finite-volume extrapolation is essential.
+However, the presence of long-range interactions presents significant challenges, as they invalidate key assumptions underlying standard approaches, most notably the L\"{u}scher formula.~\cite{Luscher:1986pf} When light particles mediate forces between scattering states, conventional methods may fail, leading to uncontrolled systematic uncertainties.
+Addressing these issues is crucial for reliable lattice analyses, particularly in systems where long-range effects play a dominant role, such as one-pion exchange in nucleon-nucleon scattering and the effects of light-meson exchange in the $D^*D$ system.~\cite{Meng:2023bmz} Recent theoretical studies~\cite{Bubna:2024izx,Dawid:2024dgy,Romero-Lopez:2020rdq,Iritani:2018vfn,Yu:2025gzg} try to solve this problem by either modifying the L\"uscher formula numerically, but without an explicit formula as simple as that for the short-range interaction,~\cite{Luscher:1985dn} or performing quantization conditions using a plane-wave basis.~\cite{Meng:2021uhz} Moreover, understanding finite-volume effects in two-body systems with long-range interactions is a necessary step towards addressing similar challenges in three-body systems.